 - One seasonal fruit: $5 – $15

 The Visa Signature Hotel’s continental breakfast benefit also extends to room service, which is very generous.
 Part of that is probably because the hotel’s restaurant is small and they want to keep it from overcrowding.
-Regardless, you get quite a spread for no additional cost.
+Regardless, you get quite a spread at no additional cost.

 If you do want to sample the infamous Lemon Poppyseed Pancakes, the $25 food and beverage credit can take care of that.
 My opinion?
 The pancakes are good, but a little too sweet.
 I prefer the french toast, which comes topped with the most delicious creme fraiche.
 And it’s just as Instagram-worthy as the Lemon Poppyseed Pancakes. 😉